Inomares/katacoda-scenarios/cron/step5.md

 `0-49 * * * TUE,FRI wall "Hello world!"`{{execute}}

 Good job following along so far!
 Now you have all you need to finally create the cronjob described in the intro.
 To quickly recap: Every hour between 08-17 on mondays through friday, we want to run the task.
-To accomplish this, add the following to your crontab:
+To accomplish this, add the following to your `crontab -e`{{execute}}:

 `0 8-17 * * MON-FRI rm -rf /root/build_logs/*`{{execute}}